bahmutov/console-log-div/README.md

 <script src="bower_components/console-log-div/console-log-div.js"></script>
 ```

-The created div will have class `.console-log-div`, thus you can style it
+The created div will have class `.console-log-div` and id `console-log-div` thus you can style it

 ```
 <style>